LiDAR-BEVMTN: Real-Time LiDAR Bird's-Eye View Multi-Task Perception Network for Autonomous Driving: Proposed Method

 Crucially, BEV preserves aspect ratios as objects maintain consistent dimensions with distance.
 The compact BEV representation also simplifies integration with downstream modules for planning and prediction.
 As in \cite{mohapatra2021bevdetnet}, we use a $60m \times 60m$ BEV range with $\mathbf{0.125m}$ resolution, filtering points outside the view.
 The resulting $I_{BEV} \in \mathbb{R}^{480\times 480\times C}$ retains high-fidelity scene representations for multi-task learning. \textbf{Range-based point cloud densification:} We propose a simple yet effective range-based point cloud densification technique that can improve point density along the depth dimension even at test time.
 We convert every 3D point $\mathbf{p} = (x, y, z)$ to its spherical coordinates - range ($r$), azimuth ($\phi$), and elevation ($\theta$):

 We then increase range by $\Delta r \in [0.1, 0.3]$ and recompute the new densified points' Cartesian coordinates $(x', y', z')$ as:

 Since only the range is modified, the new points trace along the depth of objects, improving density in the depth dimension.
+For small increment in range, the object boundaries and contours are not disturbed since new points land inside object body.
+The azimuth and elevation angles for original points are maintained throughout.
 This is particularly beneficial when projected to BEV, enhancing visibility along the depth axis.
 However, over-augmentation can cause points to leave object boundaries.
+This is particularly true for objects like pedestrians and bicyclists with small volume and few points.
+Another potential problem with over-augmentation is ground points can leave x-y plane and move below it.
+Also, it does not truly increase resolution or add new surface details like true upsampling methods.
+Furthermore, performance may degrade if the test data contains less noise than the training data, as the model would overfit to the artificial noise distribution.
 We conduct ablation experiments for object detection, as this augmentation modifies ground truth for segmentation.
 Fig.~\ref{fig:osmnet_sparse_bev} illustrates the point densification effects.
+Fig.~\ref{fig:point_aug_bev} demonstrates the effect in BEV.
+The two objects are clearly densified while maintaining contours and boundaries.
+This method can be further refined to avoid densifying ground points using point normals.
+However, for object detection, this step is not necessary.
 The proposed technique provides a simple but effective way to enrich point density at test time.